Enabling Single Sign-On (SSO) in Backblaze Groups

 Please be aware of these limitations:

-- Third-party authentication works only with Google’s G Suite
+- Third-party authentication works only with the authentication domains listed above directly

 - All users in the SSO-enabled group must use SSO to sign on

-- SSO should be turned on only if all existing users in the group have an email with a G Suite domain.
-If an existing user has an email address that is not in a G-Suite domain, that user will be unable to login.
+- SSO should be turned on only if all existing users in the group have an account in the authentication domain.
+If an existing user has an email address that is unable to provide the correct credential, that user will be unable to login

-- Once SSO is turned on, user emails that are not in a G Suite domain cannot be added to the group as they would be unable to log on
+- Once SSO is turned on, user emails that are not in the authentication domain cannot be added to the group as they would be unable to log on

-Backblaze suggests implementing with a small test group to ensure everything goes smoothly.
+Backblaze invites administrators to begin with a small test group to ensure everything goes smoothly.

 Enabling a Group with SSO